KhronosGroup/Vulkan-ValidationLayers/tests/README.md

 export VK_DRIVER_FILES=<path to MoltenVK repository>/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json
 ```

-## Running Tests on MockICD and Profiles layer
+## Running Tests on Test Driver and Profiles layer

 To allow a much higher coverage of testing the Validation Layers a test writer can use the Profile layer.
 [More details here](https://vulkan.lunarg.com/doc/view/1.3.204.1/windows/profiles_layer.html), but the main idea is the layer intercepts the Physical Device queries allowing testing of much more device properties.
-The Mock ICD is a "null driver" that is used to handle the Vulkan calls as the Validation Layers mostly only care about input "input" of the driver.
+The `VVL Test ICD` is a "null driver" that is used to handle the Vulkan calls as the Validation Layers mostly only care about input "input" of the driver.
 If your tests relies on the "output" of the driver (such that a driver/implementation is correctly doing what it should do with valid input), then it might be worth looking into the [Vulkan CTS instead](https://github.com/KhronosGroup/Vulkan-Guide/blob/main/chapters/vulkan_cts.md).

 The Profile Layer can be found in the Vulkan SDK, otherwise, they will need to be cloned from [Vulkan Profiles](https://github.com/KhronosGroup/Vulkan-Profiles).
-The MockICD can be built from source in [Vulkan-Tools](https://github.com/KhronosGroup/Vulkan-Tools/tree/main/icd)
+The Validation Layers test builds a test driver (Also known as a `MockICD` or a null driver).

-**NOTE**: While using the MockICD and Profiles layer the test will not be able to use Device Profiles API (`VK_LAYER_LUNARG_device_profile_api`) at the same time.
+**NOTE**: While using the Test Driver and Profiles layer the test will not be able to use Device Profiles API (`VK_LAYER_LUNARG_device_profile_api`) at the same time.
 - If a feature is needed, it can be adjusted in the profile JSON
 - Allowing both adds complexity due to the order the layers must be in, while adding little over value to test coverage

-Here is an example of setting up and running the Profile layer with MockICD on a Linux environment
+Here is an example of setting up and running the Profile layer with Test Driver on a Linux environment
 ```bash
 export VULKAN_SDK=/path/to/vulkansdk
 export VVL=/path/to/Vulkan-ValidationLayers